 - 1.1 Cheshire West and Chester Council (the Council) is the Licensing Authority for the Cheshire West and Chester District, under the provisions of the Gambling Act 2005 (the Act).
-The District as a whole covers an area of 350 square miles with a total population of 340,500 (2018 estimate) and is located in the County of Cheshire, between the Welsh hills and rural Cheshire. - 1.2 The district has an ageing profile, with the number of residents aged over 65 expected to increase by over 46 per cent by 2035 and those over 85 will more than double (CW&C JSNA).
-See appendix 4 for a Local Area Profile - 1.3 Cheshire West and Chester Council is the fourth largest unitary authority in the North West.
+The District as a whole covers an area of 350 square miles. - 1.2 343,823 people are estimated to live in Cheshire West, with just over a quarter living in rural areas.
+Some 18 per cent of residents are 0-15 years old; 21.8 per cent are over 65; and 60.2 per cent are of working age (between 16 and 64 years old).
+This is an older population than the England average. - 1.3 The population is forecast to increase by about 12 per cent to 381,000 by 2038.
+Older age groups will see the biggest increase, with the number of residents aged 65 plus expected to increase by 44 per cent.
+It is predicted that there will be more than 100,000 local people over 65 by 2038. - 1.4 According to the 2011 Census around 5 per cent of local residents were from Black and Minority Ethnic backgrounds, far less than the 20 per cent England average.
+Polish is the most frequently spoken non-English language. - 1.5 Cheshire West and Chester Council is the fourth largest unitary authority in the North West.
 The borough includes the city of Chester and the major towns of Ellesmere Port, Frodsham, Neston, Northwich and Winsford.
-The area is an interesting mixture of both rural and urban communities and combines an exciting range of attractions, festivals, events and shopping experiences for both local residents and tourists alike. - 1.4 The new Cheshire West and Chester Council Plan 2016 2020 "Helping the Borough Thrive" sets out the Council's priorities and key initiatives based around the themes of: - Thriving residents - Thriving economy - Thriving communities
+The area is an interesting mixture of both rural and urban communities and combines an exciting range of attractions, festivals, events and shopping experiences for both local residents and tourists alike. - 1.6 The Cheshire West and Chester Council Plan 2020 2024 sets out how the Council will play its part in building greener, fairer and stronger communities.